-Performance outcomes Acceptable outcomes Applicant response Lighting PO1 AO1.1 Proposal complies or is capable of complying.
+Performance outcomes Acceptable outcomes Applicant response Lighting PO1 A01.1 Proposal complies or is capable of complying.

 Performance outcomes Acceptable outcomes Applicant response Lighting incorporated within development does not cause an adverse impact on the amenity of adjacent uses and nearby sensitive land uses.
 Technical parameters, design, installation, operation and maintenance of outdoor lighting comply with the requirements of Australian standard AS4282-1997 Control of the obtrusive effects of outdoor lighting.
 AO1.2 Development that involves flood lighting is restricted to a type that gives no upward component of light where mounted horizontally.
 Proposal complies or is capable of complying.
 AO1.3 Access, car parking and manoeuvring areas are designed to shield nearby residential premises from impacts of vehicle headlights.
 Proposal complies or is capable of complying.
 Noise PO2 Potential noise generated from the development is avoided through design, location and operation of the activity.
 Note - Planning Scheme Policy SC6.4 - Environmental management plans provides guidance on preparing a report to demonstrate compliance with the purpose and outcomes of the code.
 AO2.1 Development does not involve activities that would cause noise related environmental harm or nuisance; or AO2.2 Development ensures noise does not emanate from the site through the use of materials, structures and architectural features to not cause an adverse noise impact on adjacent uses.
-AO2.3 The design and layout of development Proposed Food and Drink Outlet is consistent with the intent of the land and can be appropriately controlled through limitations on the use such as operating hours.
-Proposed Food and Drink Outlet includes screening to the building façade and is separated from adjoining land uses by Council land (Lot 1 on RP724386) which contains existing vegetation.
-Proposed parking spaces are situated in basement area (Lower Ground Level) and will ensures car parking areas avoid noise impacting directly on adjacent sensitive land uses through one or more of the following: (a) car parking is located away from adjacent sensitive land uses; not impact adjoining sensitive land uses.
+Proposal complies.
+AO2.3 The design and layout of development ensures car parking areas avoid noise impacting directly on adjacent sensitive land uses through one or more of the following: (a) car parking is located away from adjacent sensitive land uses; Proposal includes a small-scale parking facilities that are unlikely to impact adjoining premises.
+Nevertheless, a solid fence will be provided to the southern side boundary.

 Performance outcomes Acceptable outcomes Applicant response (b) car parking is enclosed within a building; (c) a noise ameliorating fence or structure is established adjacent to car parking areas where the fence or structure will not have a visual amenity impact on the adjoining premises; (d) buffered with dense landscaping.
 Editor's note - The Environmental Protection (Noise) Policy 2008, Schedule 1 provides guidance on acoustic quality objectives to ensure environmental harm (including nuisance) is avoided.
-Airborne particles and other emissions • PO3 Potential airborne particles and emissions generated from the development are avoided through design, location and operation of the activity.
+Airborne particles and other emissions PO3 Potential airborne particles and emissions generated from the development are avoided through design, location and operation of the activity.
 Note - Planning Scheme Policy SC6.4 - Environmental management plans provides guidance on preparing a report to demonstrate compliance with the purpose and outcomes of the code.
 AO3.1 Development does not involve activities that will result in airborne particles or emissions being generated; or AO3.2 The design, layout and operation of the development activity ensures that no airborne particles or emissions cause environmental harm or nuisance.
 Note - examples of activities which generally cause airborne particles include spray painting, abrasive blasting, manufacturing activities and car wash facilities.
 Examples of emissions include exhaust ventilation from basement or enclosed parking structures, air conditioning/refrigeration ventilation and exhaustion.
 The Environmental Protection (Air) Policy 2008, Schedule 1 provides guidance on air quality objectives to ensure environmental harm (including nuisance) is avoided.
 Proposal complies.